 Despite these broadly outlined tiers, it’s important to remember that many audits are random.
 Just because an application meets the above criteria does not guarantee it will be audited.
 Likewise, applications that do not have any of the aforementioned triggers can still be audited.
 All employers are advised to contact a PERM lawyer to discuss the process and ways to approach an audit.

 Most often, a PERM audit includes a number of documents including:

 The following information is taken from the U.S. Department of Labor website.
-These dates are current as of 01/12/2017

 In select cases, supervised recruitment is required based on the Department of Labor’s discretion.
 This essentially gives an employer 30 days to submit a draft advertisement.
 Once the DOL receives the draft, it typically takes anywhere from a few weeks to a few months to approve the content.

 They may even ask for additional advertisement text before approving it.
 In general, the DOL holds the recruiting period open for a minimum of 60 days, from the initial day of advertising.
 Then it will redirect any incoming applications to the employer upon arrival.
 Following the end of the recruitment period, the employer must submit a full report within 30 days.